NooksApp/live-bugfix/README.md

+## Bug Report

+Here is the customer bug report: https://www.loom.com/share/fd1075ce1ce74a95a07c3a6673f152db

 ## System Overview

 This is a simple implementation of a collaborative Youtube Watch Party, backed by a socket.io backend that enables users to send messages to each other via our server in real time.